CSOgroup/SelectSim/README.md

 # SelectSim
-A nove method to infer co-mutation patterns from large cancer cohorts.
+A novel method to infer co-mutation patterns from large cancer cohorts.